Khodadad Rezakhani: Scholarship

 Rezakhani is a Global historian who has published on Late Antique Iran and Central Asia, particularly Sasanian history.
 Educated initially in philology (including Indo-European Studies) and medieval history, Rezakhani's work encompasses comparative approaches to World History, using Central and West Asia as areas of focus and encompassing matters of culture, language, and economic and political history.
 Chronologically, Rezakhani's research is most concerned with the first millennium, particularly the period of transition from late antiquity to Early Islam.

 Rezakhani's interest in Central Asian history has also resulted in works concerned with the historiography of the Silk Road and its creation in 19th century Europe as part of colonial historiography.
-His denial of the concept of the Silk Road, reflected in his article on the subject, the Road that Never Was and is the basis of a forthcoming volume, Creating the Silk Road: Travel, Trade and Myth-Making (I.B.
-Tauris, forthcoming);.
+His denial of the concept of the Silk Road, reflected in his article on the subject, the Road that Never Was.
 His monograph on the history of Central Asia, called ReOrienting the Sasanians, provided a political history of Central Asia (including Afghanistan and Transoxiana) from the Indo-Parthian period to the coming of Islam, and included the history of the Kushans, Iranian Huns, the Kidarites, Hephthalites, Nezak Shah, and the Western Turk Empire.
 In 2018, the book was the recipient of the Honourable Mention in the Ehsan Yarshater Book Award.

 Rezakhani's contribution to the critiques of concepts prevalent in both academic history-writing and popular historical imagination about Iran and Asia, including the idea of Iranians as "Aryans", Nowruz as an "Indo-European" tradition, representations of "the Ancients" in contemporary Iranian discourse and other subjects.

 He is a regular contributor to Iranian and English media, with contributions to BBC Persian, VOA Persian and Radio Farda, as well as to popular history journals such as History Today.
 Rezakhani runs the History of Iran podcast and is an editor at the Sasanika Project.